kailash-manasarovar/statement/docs/timeline/2024/july.md

 ## Evidence of mass cyber stalking technology

-- I'm back in Denia on 15th July.
+- I'm back in Dénia on 15th July.
 - I was not sexually aroused at all while I'm away.
-- After a couple of days back in Denia, the sexual arousal starts up again.
+- After a couple of days back in Dénia, the sexual arousal starts up again.
 - Morever, communication with the hacker begins again in earnest.
 - It starts in a very interesting way.
 - A post comes up on my `@JackChardwood` account referencing [*strawberries*](../2023/october.md#strawberries) on July 17th, and something about staying or leaving.